-6.2.2.1 Developmental SVs.
+6.2.2.1 Developmental SVs

-The original concept validation satellites developed by Rockwell International and designated as satellite vehicle numbers (SVNs) 1-11 are termed "Block I" SVs.
+The original concept validation satellites designated as satellite vehicle numbers (SVNs) 1-11 are termed "Block I" SVs.
 These SVs were designed to provide 3-4 days of positioning service without contact from the CS.
 These SVs transmitted a configuration code of 000 (reference paragraph 20.3.3.5.1.4).
 There are no longer any active Block I SVs in the GPS constellation.
 The last Block I SV was decommissioned in 1995.

-6.2.2.2 Operational SVs.
+6.2.2.2 Operational SVs

-The operational satellites are designated Block II, Block IIA, Block IIR, Block IIR-M, Block IIF, GPS III, and GPS IIIF SVs.
+The operational satellites are designated Block IIR, Block IIR-M, Block IIF, GPS III, and GPS IIIF SVs.
 Characteristics of these SVs are provided below.
 Modes of operation for these SVs and accuracy of positioning services provided are described in paragraphs 6.3.2 through 6.3.4.
 These SVs transmit configuration codes as specified in paragraph 20.3.3.5.1.4.
 The navigation signal provides no direct indication of the type of the transmitting SV.

-6.2.2.2.1 Block II SVs.
+6.2.2.1 Block II SVs (Decommissioned)

-The first block of full scale operational SVs developed by Rockwell International are designated as SVNs 13-21 and are termed "Block II" SVs.
+The first block of full scale operational SVs are designated as SVNs 13-21 and are termed "Block II" SVs.
 These SVs were designed to provide 14 days of positioning service without contact from the CS.
+These SVs transmitted a configuration code of 001 (reference paragraph 20.3.3.5.1.4).
+There are no longer any active Block II SVs in the GPS constellation.

-6.2.2.2.2 Block IIA SVs.
+6.2.2.2.2 Block IIA SVs (Decommissioned)

-The second block of full scale operational SVs developed by Rockwell International are designated as SVNs 22-40 and are termed "Block IIA" SVs.
-These SVs are capable of providing 60 days of positioning service without contact from the CS.
+The second block of full scale operational SVs are designated as SVNs 22-40 and are termed "Block IIA" SVs.
+These SVs were capable of providing 60 days of positioning service without contact from the CS.
+These SVs transmitted a configuration code of 001 (reference paragraph 20.3.3.5.1.4).
+There are no longer any active Block IIA SVs in the GPS constellation.

-6.2.2.2.3 Block IIR SVs.
+6.2.2.3 Block IIR SVs

-The block of operational replenishment SVs developed by Lockheed Martin are designated as SVNs 41-61 and are termed "Block IIR" SVs.
-These SVs have the capability of storing at least 60 days of navigation data with current memory margins, while operating in a IIA mode, to provide positioning service without contact from the CS for that period.
-(Contractual requirements for these SVs specify transmission of correct data for only 14 days to support short-term extended operations while in IIA mode.)
+The block of operational replenishment SVs are designated as SVNs 41-61 and are termed "Block IIR" SVs.
+These SVs have the capability of storing at least 60 days of navigation data with current memory margins to provide positioning service without contact from the CS for that period.

-6.2.2.2.4 Block IIR-M SVs.
+6.2.2.2.4 Block IIR-M SVs

-The subset of operational replenishment SVs developed by Lockheed Martin which are "Modernized" configuration of "Block IIR" SVs are termed "Block IIR-M".
+The subset of operational replenishment SVs which are "Modernized" configuration of "Block IIR" SVs are termed "Block IIR-M".

-6.2.2.2.5 Block IIF SVs.
+6.2.2.5 Block IIF SVs

-The block of operational replenishment SVs developed by Boeing are designated as SVNs 62-73 and are termed "Block IIF" SVs.
+The block of operational replenishment SVs are designated as SVNs 62-73 and are termed "Block IIF" SVs.
 This is the first block of operational SVs that transmit the L5 Civil signal.
 These SVs will provide at least 60 days of positioning service without contact from the CS.